Zero Questions on Social Security: Take A Stand - AARP

 Politics Similar Videos

-Tell Congress to Protect Medicare — AARP
+Urge Congress to fully fund Medicare therapy services! — AARP

 Since Jan.
 1, for the first time, older Americans and people with disabilities have faced a cap on Medicare coverage for physical, occupational and speech therapy that they might need.
 Urge your members of Congress to fix this harmful policy now.